The 2014 Reed Elsevier Environmental challenge is now open

 There is a $50,000 prize for the first place entry and a $25,000 prize for the second place entry.
 For the second year, a $15,000 WASH Alliance prize will be given for the third place project.
 The WASH Alliance is a consortium of six Dutch NGOs promoting hygienic use of sustainable water and sanitation.
 The WASH Alliance will also provide all three winners with relevant training and professional development up to $2,500 each.

 Applicants are offered access to relevant Reed Elsevier products that can help in the preparation of their submissions.
-The winning projects will be highlighted in the Reed Elsevier journal Water Research.
+And for the first time, all applicants will be offered access to LexisNexis Risk Solution’s open source high performance computing (HPCC) resource, to allow them to process large amounts of research data, supported by online training.
+The winning projects will be highlighted in the Reed Elsevier journal Water Research

 Reed Elsevier is a global provider of world-class information and tools that help our customers advance science, improve medical outcomes, enable better legal decisions, evaluate risk, forge business relationships and gain business insight.
 All five business units of our company have a growing portfolio of products and services that advance environmental knowledge and understanding.
 We are committed to using our extensive networks and expertise to facilitate the exchange and dissemination of useful information about improving access to sustainable water supply.

 2013 Winners - Left to right: YS Chi; Hengly Aun, WaterSHED, first prize; Dr Ashok Gadgil, Gadgil Lab UC Berkeley, second prize; Arjen Swan, Text to Change, WASH Alliance prize